-ECE 4803 is an introduction to the mathematical foundations of data science and machine learning.
-The central theme of the course is the use of linear algebra and optimization in posing and solving modern problems leveraging data focusing on applications in ECE.
+ECE 3803 is an introduction to the fundamentals of optimization with a focus on algorithms and applications in signal processing, control systems, machine learning, and robotics.
+The central theme of the course is the use of linear algebra and optimization in posing and solving practical information processing problems.
 Upon successful completion of this course you should be able to: